 The best way to ensure that FETCH! parks are well maintained is to volunteer.
 FETCH! is always looking for volunteers, particularly in the summer months.
-Each of our five parks has maintenance work days where volunteer help is always needed.
+Each of our three parks has maintenance work days where volunteer help is always needed.
 Volunteers are also needed to staff an information table at Double Bluff on the weekends.
 If you are interested in volunteering in any capacity for FETCH! please contact us at the phone or email listed above so we can add your name to our volunteer list.

-This pack of canine enthusiasts has worked with dogged determination to create and maintain five beautiful off-leash parks where their canine companions can romp, play, chase balls and cavort safely and without flouting the county-wide leash law or annoying their neighbors.
+This pack of canine enthusiasts has worked with dogged determination to create and maintain three beautiful off-leash parks where their canine companions can romp, play, chase balls and cavort safely and without flouting the county-wide leash law or annoying their neighbors.
 FETCH! was founded in 1998 and currently has approximately 450 dues-paying members and about twice that many barking, tail wagging members.
 FETCH! has grown and matured into a well-known and respected Island County organization.

 We hope you'll take some time to explore our web site and learn more about FETCH!'s canines and humans.
 Our site offers detailed information about each FETCH! off-leash park, FETCH! history, current FETCH! news and links to canine-relevant information on Whidbey Island and the greater Puget Sound region.

 FETCH!
 (Free Exercise Time for Canines and Their Humans) was conceived in 1998 when 81-year-old Margaret Kuehn was "more or less arrested" for allowing her dog to run off-leash at Double Bluff Beach, an undeveloped stretch of rugged beach on Whidbey Island.